-There’s one thing that stands out about percussion ensemble: It’s never boring.
-There’s always a new instrument to try —a xylophone, a brake drum, a frying pan, metal measuring cups.
-“Stan always pulls in new things, and we say ‘I never knew you could play that,’” says Chelsea Catalano, a senior German studies and cultural anthropology major from Mitchell, S.D.
+One thing stands out about Central’s percussion ensemble: It’s never boring.
+There’s always a new instrument to try —a xylophone, a brake drum, a frying pan or metal measuring cups.
+“Stan always pulls in new things, and we say ‘I never knew you could play that,’” says Chelsea Catalano, a German studies and cultural anthropology major from Mitchell, S.D.

-The ensemble is known for trying out different kinds of music, including African and Japanese.
-Last year, the group performed a concert based on the music of InuYasha, a Japanese anime TV series.
+The ensemble is known for trying out different kinds of music too, including African and Japanese styles.
+The group recently performed a concert based on the music of InuYasha, a Japanese anime TV series.

-The group is a mish-mash of majors from all across campus, but they’re brought together by a simple love of percussion — and the leadership of Director Stan Dahl, assistant professor of music.
+Percussion Ensemble is a mish-mash of majors from all across campus, but they’re brought together by a simple love of percussion — and the leadership of director Stan Dahl, assistant professor of music.
 “It doesn’t matter if you have experience,” says Catalano.
 “Stan is happy to teach you.”